Sławomir Drabik

-Sławomir Drabik (born 6 February 1966 in Jawor, Poland, is a former motorcycle speedway rider from Poland, who has won 1996 Speedway World Team Cup.
+Sławomir Drabik (born 6 February 1966 in Jawor, Poland, is a former motorcycle speedway rider from Poland, who won the 1996 Speedway World Team Cup.
+He earned 13 international caps for the Poland speedway team.

 Career

 He gained his Speedway licence in 1984.
+In 1987 he toured the United Kingdom with the Polish team and rode in the British leagues after joining Poole Pirates for the 1992 season.

 Drabik was second in the 2003 Individual European Championship and 2007 European Pairs Championship.
-He was permanent rider of 1997 Speedway Grand Prix.
+He was a permanent rider of 1997 Speedway Grand Prix.